Opencast-Moodle/documentation/docs/block/general_settings.md

 # General Settings

-This section explains the general settings that affect the core functionality of the block.
+This section explains the general settings, that affect the core functionality of the block.
-The core functionality is to upload a video file to Moodle, which is then transferred to opencast.
+The core functionality is to upload a video file to Moodle, which is then transferred to Opencast.
 This is done via a cronjob, which processes all Upload Jobs in a first in first out fashion.

-Please make sure that the *Maximum Time limit* for cron execution in *Site administration*->*Server*->*Performance* is not restricted (value of 0 means no time limit).
+Please make sure, that the *Maximum Time limit* for cron execution in *Site administration*->*Server*->*Performance* is not restricted (value of 0 means no time limit).
 Then the cron job is not terminated early.

 ## Settings for upload jobs
 In this section you can define the following settings:

 * **Limit upload job by cron:** How many videos are uploaded within one run of the cronjob.
 If it is set to 0, the number of videos is not limited.